Campana to build $20m data centre corridor in Southeast Asia

 "The new network will utilize submarine cables and land connections to meet the demand from Myanmar's rapid growth in online activity."

-Of course, this data centre connection comes at a time where there has been a hive of activity in the region.
+Of course, this data center connection comes at a time where there has been a hive of activity in the region.

 Examples of this so far this year have been Google and Facebook both announcing colossal hyperscale data centers in Singapore, while Equinix announced an expansion of its largest data center in Asia Pacific.
 And then only last week Amazon announced it would be investing almost a billion dollars into its data center operations in Indonesia.